Background picture taken of havesting in a corn field on Honeyholes Lane August 2014

 The 4 o’clock Shine is a form of church for children and adults that involves creativity, celebration, and hospitality.

-In September – Activities will be on Sunday 8th and 22nd
+In October–Activities will be on Sunday 6th and 20th October

 Where is it?